 Dandelion Greens for Diabetes

 In the past, people were hesitant to use plants to heal diseases and disorders.
 The fact of the matter is that the majority of medications are made from plants.
-However, the medications have added chemicals and that is what gives the medications the side effects.

 Dandelion is grown wild or cultivated.
 The majority of it is cultivated.
 Dandelion is grown mainly in Romania, Bulgaria, Hungary, and Poland.
 However, it can be found in the United States.